michelled/weavly.org/src/activities/sunken-ship-treasure-hunt.md

 ## Level Up!

-Moderators or learners can adjust the placement of the submarine, sunken ship, and the sharks to encourage building different program combinations.
+Moderators can use the character positioning buttons on the right of the scene to change the starting point of the submarine.
+This will encourage learners to build different program combinations.